Top 10 Best Sites

 While it’s known to be breakup season (yes, there is an official Facebook breakup chart that shows relationship status changes move from “In a Relationship” to “Single” between Thanksgiving and Valentine’s Day), it’s also a time when singles really do want to connect.

-In the Internet dating industry, we know this is the peak time for sign-ups.
+In the online dating industry, we know this is the peak time for sign-ups.
 Couples are connecting and you’ll see new fresh faces when you log on.
 I suggest you log on more frequently so your profile will appear active and show up more often to others.

 I highly recommend confirming your RSVP for as many parties you can fit on your calendar.
 There are plenty of singles hoping to connect over the holidays and you need to cast a very wide net.